Code-Institute-Submissions/A-V-Rental/README.md

 Needs in mind were:

-1.Offering affordable rates.
+1. Offering affordable rates.
-2.Large selection of cars.
+2. Large selection of cars.
-3.Veriety of makes and models, including fuel, eg. petrol, gasoline, or electric.
+3. Veriety of makes and models, including fuel, eg. petrol, gasoline, or electric.
-4.Demonstration of ease of access to local dealer and garages.
+4. Demonstration of ease of access to local dealer and garages.
-5.Demonstration of local of the dealerships to make it easier for clients to pick up and drop off the rentals.
+5. Demonstration of local of the dealerships to make it easier for clients to pick up and drop off the rentals.

 ### Creator Goals

-1.Developing a resposive website with the least amount of clutter to ease navigation.
+1. Developing a resposive website with the least amount of clutter to ease navigation.
-2.Straight forward programming of the website to make it clear what the vendor has to offer.
+2. Straight forward programming of the website to make it clear what the vendor has to offer.
-3.Easy to read text and sentences explaining why A&V is a good option.
+3. Easy to read text and sentences explaining why A&V is a good option.
-4.A task that inspires the developer and makes the job enjoable.
+4. A task that inspires the developer and makes the job enjoable.

 ### Customer Stories

 If I was a potential client I would like the website to:

-1.Make it clear and intuitive how to nagivigate and make use of.
+1. Make it clear and intuitive how to nagivigate and make use of.
-2.Have clear options that guide me through the proccess of making use of the services.
+2. Have clear options that guide me through the proccess of making use of the services.
-3.Be Visually apealing and have good layouts and color codes.
+3. Be Visually apealing and have good layouts and color codes.
-4.Make it easy to get in touch with a person and state questions or concerns, e.g phone numbers and addresses.
+4. Make it easy to get in touch with a person and state questions or concerns, e.g phone numbers and addresses.

 ### Design picks